12 Best Practices and Common Idioms

 You now have a solid foundation in C++: classes, templates, the standard library, concurrency, and more.
 Knowing the language features is necessary, but knowing how to use them well is what separates a competent programmer from a great one.
 This chapter covers the coding standards, idioms, and patterns that experienced C++ developers rely on, and closes with a look at what is coming in C++26.

 There is no single naming convention in C++.
 The standard library uses snake_case for everything.
-Google style uses CamelCase for types and snake_case for functions.
+Google style uses CamelCase for types and functions, and snake_case for variables.
 The most important rule is consistency within your project:

 Element Common styles